gdal_retile.py retiles a set of tiles and/or build tiled pyramid levels

 - -csvDelim column delimiter:

-- The column delimter used in the csv file, default value is a semicolon ";"
+- The column delimiter used in the CSV file, default value is a semicolon ";"

 NOTE: gdal_retile.py is a Python script, and will only work if GDAL was built with Python support.